maxitg/SetReplace/Documentation/SymbolsAndFunctions/GraphDimension.md

 below.

 ## Dimension estimation methods
-### `FlatCausalDiamondRelationProbability`: Uses the Myrheim-Meyer dimension estimation algorithm.
-This method is
+### `FlatCausalDiamondRelationProbability`
-based on Causal Set Theory, an approach to quantum gravity which, much like the Wolfram Model, describes spacetime not as a continuum but as a large collection of discrete points endowed with a causal partial order of the form x \[Precedes] y, i.e. "x is to the past of y."
+Uses the Myrheim-Meyer dimension estimation algorithm.
+This method is based on Causal Set Theory, an approach to quantum gravity which, much like the Wolfram Model, describes spacetime not as a continuum but as a large collection of discrete points endowed with a causal partial order of the form x \[Precedes] y, i.e. "x is to the past of y."
 A causal set then contains a finite set of causal relations following